 Ask yourself this relevant mind markers question: “Why do so many fear/disdain psychiatric treatment and psychiatric medications?”

-In A Word – Unpredictability:
+The Answer In A Word – Unpredictability:

 The diagnostic standards for the use of psychiatric medications arise from appearances, descriptions, and speculation encouraged by the recently “updated” DSM-5 Diagnostic Manual.

-Brain measures, neuroscience, hard biomedical data, real brain evidence, grows daily but remains outside of the medical standard of care.
+Brain measures, mind markers, neuroscience, hard biomedical data, real brain evidence, grows daily but remains outside of the medical standard of care.
 However, real mind challenges do exist in measurable realities, beyond the current DSM-5 Diagnostic Manual, beyond existing outdated diagnostic frameworks based on impressions instead of data.

 But those contemporary mind realities aren’t found in the extant diagnostic bible.
 Beliefs and dogma now outweigh recent peer-reviewed, data-driven perceptions.

 The applications of functional, biologically-based brain and body measurements remain pervasively ignored.
 Our collective humanity lives in the complexity of coping with real life beyond standardized label-beliefs and orthodox dogma.
-That new, measurable cellular and subcellular set of variables include Brain Function, Metabolic Challenges, Change, Cognition, Context and Working Memory.
+That new, measurable cellular and subcellular set of variables include Brain Function, Metabolic Challenges, Change, Cognition, Context, and Working Memory.

 Galileo Would Immediately Understand This Mind Marker Problem

 Even today many hesitate to trust recent discoveries.
 Today it’s not about revising the Geocentric Universe, the Sun rotating around Rome, it’s about the Diagnostic Manual and new metaphoric telescopes that provide real laboratory data for more street smart, more universal, more interesting, more precise applications.
 Our current system of mental care is EBNE, as Dr. Edward de Bono notes, “Excellent, but not enough.